 - Explain How It Works: Once you’ve clearly stated the proposition, now is the time to provide details of the recommendation.
 Typically this includes more information about the product, pricing, and execution of the proposal such as timing and logistics.

-- Reinforce Key Benefits: Now that they understand the detail, now is the time to hit home the key reasons they should agree to move forward.
-P&G also calls these the “3 Reasons”.
+- Reinforce Key Benefits: Now that they understand the detail, it’s time to hit home the key reasons they should agree to move forward.
+P&G also calls these the “3 Reasons.”
 P&G says if you only have 2 reasons, it’s not enough, and if you have more than 3, then none of the 3 is powerful enough.
 So, we were taught to always have 3 reasons.
-I have found this very helpful because it is easy to try ‘win over’ the customer with a long list of why they should agree.
+I have found this very helpful because it is easy to try to ‘win over’ the customer with a long list of why they should agree.
 But a prospect will only focus on the top couple issues, so it is an excellent practice to narrow down the list to the top 3 key reasons.
-To this day, I make it a practice to always say there are 3 reasons for my position, *even if at that moment I don’t know what the 3 reasons are* –because somehow three always seem to appear.
+To this day, I make it a practice to always say there are 3 reasons for my position, *even if at that moment I don’t know what the 3 reasons are* — because somehow three always seem to appear.